I tested the 004 parka from Bastong (the South Korean Barbour)

 It's a bit like the counterpart of raw denim.
 Look at this jacket and admire its patina:

-Ma Bastong will follow the same path.
+My Bastong will follow the same path.
 Besides, she has already started to change.

-Waxed cotton is easy to maintain.
+Waxed cotton needs to be maintained.

 Waxing is good for the ego.

-And here, I put you a tutorial video from Barbour for the same objective.
+And here, I put you a video tutorial from Barbour for the same objective.

 parka label